 Seeking Higher Education and Work

 Some may wonder how homeschooled children could get into college.
 With some extra focus, it is definitely possible.
+In fact, some colleges love to see homeschoolers applying!

 Cons of Homeschool for Seeking Higher Education and Work